Selecting the proper signal amplification for rural TV reception.

 The amount of signal amplification a signal amplifier produces is referred to as "signal gain".
 The gain of the amplifier is measured in decibles (dB).
 The higher the gain number the more amplification the amplifier produces.

-The "noise" figure is also measure in decibles (dB). the lower the "noise" figure is the better.
+The "noise" figure is also measure in decibels (dB). the lower the "noise" figure the better.
 For TV reception in rural areas the amount of "noise" produced by the amplifier becomes a critical factor.

-Below are my recommendations for signal amplification for rural TV reception in weak signal areas.
+Below are a few examples of proper signal amplification for rural TV reception.

 When supplying 1 TV or 2 TVs using a 2 way signal splitter I recommend the LNA 200 preamplifier.
-This preamplifier produces 18 dB of signal gain with an ultra low 1 dB noise level.
+This preamplifier produces 18 dB avg. of signal gain with an ultra low 1 dB noise level.
 Signal splitter cause signal loss.
 The more times the splitter divides the signal the greater the signal loss becomes.
 This is not a bad thing as long as proper signal amplification is in use.
-Remenber the amplifiers function is to get the signal from the antenna to the TV(s) without loosing signal strength while adding minimal noise to the signal.
+Remember the function of the amplifier is to get the signal from the antenna to the TV(s) without loosing signal strength while adding minimal noise to the signal.
+Signal amplifiers for rural TV reception located near the TV do little good when compared to a preamplifier located near to the antenna.

-Proper signal amplification is pretty simple.
-In the example above there is a 2 way signal splitter inline.
-The 2 way splitter causes a 3.5 dB signal loss when inserted inline.
+In the example above there is a 2 way signal splitter in line.
+The 2 way splitter causes a 3.5 dB signal loss when inserted in line.
 It doesn't matter if the second port of the splitter is connected to anything, or it the TV is on or off, the signal loss still occurs.
 It's called "insertion loss".

 Lets add up the signal loss from the example above.

-100 feet of RG 6 solid copper coax cable 6 dB.
-Figure 1 dB of signal loss per 16 feet.
+100 feet of RG 6 solid copper coax cable 5 dB.

 One 2 way signal splitter 3.5 dB.

-The LNA 200 preamplifier provides 18 dB of gain resulting in a plus 8.5 dB.
+The recommended LNA 200 preamplifier provides 18 dB of signal gain resulting in a plus 9.5 dB.
 That's perfect for the best possible TV reception in rural areas.

 When supplying 3 to as many as 8 TVs in rural reception areas in addition to the LNA 200 preamplifier I recommend the LNA 100 ultra low noise signal distribution amplifier.
 This unit provides 20 dB of signal gain with only 1 dB of noise.
-The LNA 100 installs inline just before the signal splitter on the antenna side of the splitter.
+The LNA 100 installs in line just before the signal splitter on the antenna side of the splitter.
+Take a quick look at this > and then come back.